April nor'easter with heavy, wet snow pounds Northeast, knocks out power to hundreds of thousands

 Killed were a homeless woman in Tulsa, Oklahoma, who was sheltering inside a drainage pipe during heavy rains; a woman in the Philadelphia suburb of Collegeville whose car was hit by a falling tree; and a person involved in a car accident in Kentucky.

-In West Virginia, the National Weather Service confirmed Thursday that a tornado with winds of up to 130 mph (209 kph) hit the community of Hico on Tuesday, damaging at least a dozen homes and businesses.
+In West Virginia, the National Weather Service on Thursday confirmed that two tornadoes with maximum winds of 130 mph (209 kph) and another with maximum winds of 110 mph (177 kph) hit in the southern part of the state Tuesday, damaging homes and businesses and snapping and uprooting trees.
 The weather service also issued a warning for major flooding through Sunday in some communities along the Ohio River.
-About 40,000 homes and businesses in the state remained without power.
+About 20,000 homes and businesses in the state remained without power as of Thursday night.

 Associated Press writers Patrick Whittle and Holly Ramer in Boston, Karen Matthews in New York, John Raby in Charleston, West Virginia, Jackie Quinn in Washington, D.C., and Lisa Baumann in Bellingham, Washington, contributed to this report.